Nicola Edgington: Judgement

 According to psychiatrists, Edgington was having paranoid delusions and hallucinations, with a religious subtext.
 She believed a 100-eyed monster was guarding the throne of God against enemies, and saw shops looking like a nuclear holocaust had taken place; she believed Jesus had come back to save everyone's souls except hers which she couldn't understand as she loved God.
 She also felt she was in a computer simulation and had various bizarre beliefs relating to famous figures and films.

 On 7 February 2013 at the Old Bailey, Edgington was convicted by jury of the attempted murder of Clark and of the murder of Hodkin.
 Judge Brian Barker jailed her for life on 4 March 2013, with a minimum tariff of 37 years.
-Barker wrote that despite Edgington's firm long-standing diagnosis of schizophrenia and probable psychosis around the time of the attacks, he believed the over-riding factor was borderline personality disorder (in the UK usually referred to in ICD terms as Emotionally Unstable Personality Disorder, Borderline Type) with rational ability.
+Barker wrote that despite Edgington's firm long-standing diagnosis of schizophrenia and probable psychosis around the time of the attacks, he believed the over-riding factor was borderline personality disorder (known as "emotionally unstable personality disorder, borderline type" in the UK) with rational ability.
 He referred to a recent medical report indicating no need for hospital treatment for Edgington.
 Despite Edgington having sought multiple times to have herself detained by the police or medical services prior to her actions, Barker stated that the killing was premeditated in a way that showed a "consistent and calculated course of criminal conduct".
 Barker included the random and unprovoked nature of the attacks as aggravating factors indicating more guilt, while disregarding the mitigating factor of mental disability since the psychiatric authorities disagreed about it.